GibbonEdu/docs/development/gibbon-road-map.md

 - **Activities Module**: a visual refresh of the activity pages, including options to browse descriptions and pictures of activities.
 Also includes new drag-and-drop tools for enrolment and staffing.
 - **Admissions Module**: continued development to add more reporting and statistics, and the ability to handle pre-application and post-application forms.
 - **Library Module**: continued development to improve the bookshelf view for a larger range of library items.
+- **Data Audit and Logging**: track changes to important records to see who modified them and when.
 :::

 <hr class="timeline-indicator timeline-planned">

 ::: timeline  Planned
 - **Routing Infrastructure**: refactoring to use modern path routing with a front-controller pattern and with separation of model, view and controller.
+- **Front-end Framework**: replacing jQuery with a modern front-end framework.
 - **Events Module**: a new module to enable adding events directly to the timetable without needing an external calendar integration.
-- **Data Audit and Logging**: track changes to important records to see who modified them and when.
 - **Dashboard Visual Refresh**: a new responsive card-based layout for dashboards, with options for users to add or hide cards that are relevant to them.
+- **Settings Manager**: a method to search and update settings across the whole system.
 - **LDAP Integration**: adds additional authentication options for schools.
 :::